kubernetes/enhancements/keps/sig-cli/2953-kustomize-plugin-graduation/README.md

 ## Design Details

-Example execution flow for `kustomize build --trusted-plugin-catalog=company.com/foo.json`:
+Example execution flow for `kustomize build --trusted-catalog=company.com/foo.json`:

 1. Kustomize retrieves all trusted catalogs specified on the command line.
+1. Kustomize reads the user's Kustomize preferences file and loads the list of default trusted catalogs, combining this with the list from the command line.
 1. Kustomization is read.
-If it includes a `catalogs` field, that field is compared to the trusted catalogs from the command line.
+If it includes a `catalogs` field, that field is compared to the trusted catalogs.
 If any required catalogs have not been trusted, a warning is printed with the details of the missing catalog (which remains untrusted).
 1. When preparing to execute a plugin, Kustomize looks for a corresponding entry in the trusted catalogs.
 If none is found, an error is thrown an execution halts.
 If one is found, the plugin provider configuration (e.g. network, storage) listed in the plugin config (if any) is compared to the requirements declared in the catalog entry.
 If they are not a strict subset, an error is thrown and execution halts.
 1. Having successfully identified the catalog entry for the given plugin, Kustomize attempts to retrieve the plugin provider from the specified location.
 1. Having successfully retrieved the plugin provider, Kustomize hashes it and compares the result to the catalog entry.
 If it is not an exact match, an error is thrown and execution halts.